Reaper1-1/code-gpt-docs/docs/tutorial-ai-providers/custom.md

 # Custom

 This option allows you to choose a provider.
-All you need to connect is the API key and the provider's Custom Link (completion endpoint), commonly the registration link.
+All you need to connect is the API key and the provider’s Custom Link (completion endpoint), commonly the registration link.
+This feature is available exclusively for Professional or Teams plans.

 ## Connect to Custom provider